MikhailProg/corosocks_srv/README.md

 A small SOCKS5 server based on coroutines.
 The server uses coroutine and event libraries to emulate blocking IO.
 The server supports only CONNECT command.

 This implementation shows how to write the code in a blocking style but use nonblocking calls without callbacks.
-Also the server use some advanced UNIX features to connect to the requested host.
+The server use some advanced UNIX features to connect to the requested host.
 The server resolves the requested host in a child process (name resolution can block the process), connects to the resolved address and then passes the socket fd back to the parent (check passfd.c), everything is done within a cororoutine.
+Also the server provides the flexible mechanism to autorize users with an external program which can implements any scheme (check sample auth.sh).

 ## Build